Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Income-share-weighted decomposability: graphical evaluation for common inequality measures

-(2D) does not hold.
+(2D) is violated in one way.
 From the inequality above, for the zero value to be attained we should necessarily have \(|z_1-z_2|=0\) and the second term is \(3z_3-1=0\), which immediately implies \(z_1=z_2=z_3=\tfrac13\).

-Thus, most of the cases of subgroup means equality will be presented as cases with a strictly positive between component.
+Thus, most of the cases of subgroup means equality $z_3=\frac{z_1+z_2}{2}=\frac{1}{3}$ will be presented as cases with a strictly positive between component.

-Thus, just like in the population-share-weighting scheme, the within component satisfies (1B)-(1D) violating (1A).
-The performance of the between component appears better suited to this income-share-weighting scheme -- at least (2C) holds (it could be negative in the population-share-weighting scheme) and (2D) is violated in one way (here zero between-group inequality is attained only under full equality but in the population-share-weighting scheme (2D) was violated in two different ways ).
-Thus, income-share-weighting appears to improve the behaviour of the between component for the CV measure.
+Thus, just like in the population-share-weighting scheme, the within-group residual satisfies (1B)-(1D) violating (1A).
+The performance of the between-group residual appears better suited to this income-share-weighting scheme -- at least (2C) holds (it can be negative in the population-share-weighting scheme) and (2D) is violated in one way (in the population-share-weighting scheme (2D) was violated in two different ways).
+Thus, income-share-weighting appears to improve the behaviour of the between-group residual for the CV measure.